-Funds Held: Troy University acts as an agent holding miscellaneous scholarship funds from donors to be applied to the accounts of students.
-All transactions relating to a funds-held account must take place at the Student Financial Services Office.
+Funds Held: Troy University acts as an agent holding miscellaneous scholarship funds from donors to be applied to the accounts of students

-Refunds: Students may add/drop courses during the first week of the semester without penalty.
+Drops, withdrawals, and Refunds: Students may add/drop courses during the first week of the semester without penalty.
 After this week, students are responsible for all charges.
 A student may withdraw during the first week of the semester by following withdrawal procedures and paying a \$50 withdrawal fee.
 Registration charges will be removed from the account and room/board charges may be prorated.
 Withdrawals may occur after the first week of the semester, however, the registration charges will not be reduced and a \$50 withdrawal fee will be assessed.
 Students should inform the University of address changes.
+University College has a different drop and withdrawal policy.

-Ineligibility for Refund: A student who is withdrawn by the University for disciplinary reasons, or for other similar reasons, is not eligible for any refund or reduction in semester charges.
+Ineligibility for Refund: A student who is withdrawn by the University for disciplinary reasons, or for other similar reasons, is not eligible for any refund or reduction in semester/term charges.

 Check Cashing Privileges: For the convenience of students, the Student Financial Services Office will cash personal checks for amounts up to \$100.00 per day.
 Checks should be made payable to Troy University and must have the student's ID number on them.
 Students who cash checks must present a current ID.
 No two-party checks can be cashed.
 Checks should be negotiable, properly signed and drawn on the bank in which one has funds.
 If a check is returned to the University, it should be redeemed immediately.
-Students who continually write non-negotiable checks will forfeit their check-writing privileges.
-If more than two checks are returned, privileges will be suspended permanently.
+Students who continually write non-negotiable checks will forfeit their checkwriting privileges.
+If more than two checks are returned, check writing privileges will be suspended permanently.

-In-State and Out-of-State Status: In-state or out-of-state status concerns or questions should be directed to the Office of Admissions/Enrollment Management, Room 134, Adams Administration Building.
+In-State and Out-of-State Status: In-state or out-of-state status concerns or questions should be directed to the Office of Admissions/Enrollment Management.